decentraland/sdk7-scene-template/README.md

 This scene is built with the ECS7 in alpha state.

-To run this scene, you must use the following commands instead of the typical `dcl start`:
+To run this scene, you need the `next` version of the CLI.
+You can install it with `npm i -g decentraland@next`.
+Then, just run the scene with `dcl start`.

-1. Run `npm i`
-2. Run `npm start`

 # ECS 7